-- A fine of up to £50,000 (for acts or omissions that took place on or after 6th January 2014) A fine of up to £15,000 (for acts or omissions that took place on or after 31 March 2009) or up to £5,000 (for acts or omissions that took place prior to 31 March 2009); - Additional CPD requirements, including in specific areas of law; - Reprimand; - Advice as to future conduct. - 5.5 The sanctions available for professional misconduct by BSB authorised bodies are: - Removal of authorisation to practise; - Conditions on its authorisation to practise; - Suspension of its authorisation to practise for a prescribed period (either unconditionally or subject to conditions); - Withdrawal, or suspension of its authorisation to conduct litigation or imposition of conditions on it; - A fine of up to £250,000; - An order that its managers or employees complete continuing professional development of such nature and duration as the Tribunal may direct; - Reprimand; - Advice as to future conduct; - An order that attend (by a person identified in the order) on a nominated person to be given advice about its future conduct. - 5.6.
-Disciplinary Tribunals have the power to award costs to either party.
+- Withdrawal, or suspension of its authorisation to conduct litigation or imposition of conditions on it; - Order that it, as a licensed body, be re-classified (either unconditionally or with conditions imposed on its licence to practise as a licensed body); - A fine of up to £250,000; - An order that its managers or employees complete continuing professional development of such nature and duration as the Tribunal may direct; - Reprimand; - Advice as to future conduct; - 5.6 The sanctions available for professional misconduct by BSB licensed bodies are: - Revocation of its licence to practise; - Suspension of its licence to practise for a prescribed period (either unconditionally or subject to conditions); - Conditions on its licence to practise; - Withdrawal, or suspension of its right to conduct litigation or imposition of conditions on it; - A fine of up to £250,000,000; - An order that its managers or employees complete continuing professional development of such nature and duration as the Tribunal may direct; - Reprimand; - Advice as to future conduct; - 5.7 Disciplinary Tribunals have the power to award costs to either party.
 A Costs Order is not a sanction and therefore not covered in this guidance.
-The sentencing decision should precede, and is independent of, any consideration of an application in respect of costs.
-However, in the case Matthews v Solicitors Regulation Authority [2013]10 the High Court held that means should be taken into account when tribunals consider costs and fines combined.
+The sanctioning decision should precede, and is independent of, any consideration of an application in respect of costs.
+However, in the case Matthews v Solicitors Regulation Authority [2013]8 the High Court held that means should be taken into account when tribunals consider costs and fines combined.

-10 EWHC 1525 (Admin)
+8 EWHC 1525 (Admin)